ashlynnpai/simple-wp/README.txt

-Theme: Basic
+Theme: SimpleWP
 Author: Ashlynn Pai
 Twitter: @ashlynnpai
 Description: This is a Wordpress theme made with Bootstrap v3.2.0.
 Tags: right-sidebar, responsive
-Passed the Google mobile-friendly test (April 9, 2015)

 It is a simplified version of my travel Bootstrap theme.
-Instead of a full landing page as the other theme has, the home page displays the five most recent blog posts.
-It comes with a widgetized sidebar and search function that can be used to navigate the site.
+It lacks a landing page uses a list of blog posts as the home page.
+It has a right sidebar which is customized through the dashboard.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by